t-bathurst-alden/conflict-example-f23/README.md

-Merge conflicts, do not fear them!
+Merge Conflicts, don't not fear them!

-This is content that was added through the GitHub interface.
+This is content that was totally added through the GitHub interface.
 I am causing a merge conflict.

 This sentence was added locally.